baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/examples/example_question_type.md

 ```
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
-Display from first question set with radion buttons and check boxes.
+Display from first question set with radio buttons and check boxes.
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
 ```